 Literature came late to philosophy.
-Plato expelled the poet from the city state.
+Plato expelled the poet from the city-state.

-In a way, literature is still expelled from the city state.
+In a way, literature is still expelled from the city-state.

 The philosopher asks about the novel, "is the novel dead?"
 The novelist asks, "Will they buy my book?"

 I said earlier that my feet are squarely in both worlds.
-In English departments we call philosophy "theory."
+In English departments, we call philosophy "theory."
 Although not all theory is philosophy.
 Some theory is literary criticism.
-Although some literary criticism is philosphical, I'm not sure if philosophy could every be considered literary criticism.
+Although some literary criticism is philosophical, I'm not sure if philosophy could every be considered literary criticism.
 In philosophy departments, we call what we do analytic or continental.
 But, then, even those distinctions quickly get muddled.
 Literature is subsumed under aesthetics.
 But, aesthetics is a non-word in comparative literature.
 We just assume literature is beautiful.
 It's left to the philosopher to figure that one out.
 In literature, philosophy is the search for wisdom.
 We are not so sure what to do with Kant or Plato.
 We're happy enough to supply beauty without questioning it.

 I will end my musing this way: I've arrived at a question about embarrassment.
 Why is it embarrassing for a philosopher to resort to fiction?
 For the novelist, there is no such embarrassment.
 In fact, if there is something philosophical there he will grin.
 For the literary critic, it is not embarrassing to avoid philosophy altogether.
-In fact: in some circles it is encouraged.
+In fact: in some circles, it is encouraged.

-The beauty of philosophy is it ability to care about stuff the novel confronts willy-nilly.
+The beauty of philosophy is its ability to care about stuff the novel confronts willy-nilly.
 Heidegger's Being and Time has no comparison in the literary canon.
 What I love about fiction is its unabashed embrace of play.
 There will never by a Vladimir Nabokov in the School of Athens.
-That is why: I have two books on my shelf: in the brain I have my philosophers; in the heart: I have my literature; the rest I put up my arms in a certain Je ne sais quoi.
+That is why: I have two books on my shelf: in the brain, I have my philosophers; in the heart: I have my literature; the rest I put up my arms in a certain Je ne sais quoi.

-Awful Musing on Philosophy and Literature
+Literary Criticism: Awful Musing on Philosophy and Literature

 I am an educator and a writer.
 I was born in Louisiana and I now live in the Big Apple.
 My heart beats to the rhythm of "Ain't No Place to Pee on Mardi Gras Day".
 My style is of the hot sauce variety.
 I love philosophy sprinkles and a hot cup of café au lait.